 Barry Boise and Joel I. Fishbein

-IRD group provides an inclusive and open environment in meetings with Rabbi Holin to discuss challenges unique to interfaith relationships; provides programming to educate and address interfaith issues; and welcomes new interfaith couples/families to the congregation.
+IRD group provides an inclusive and open environment in meetings with the rabbi to discuss challenges unique to interfaith relationships; provides programming to educate and address interfaith issues; and welcomes new interfaith couples/families to the congregation.

 Ladies of a Certain Age provides opportunities for women 50ish and older to spend time together and build relationships.
 Activities include cultural outings in and around Philadelphia, and lots of opportunities to schmooze at food-centered events such as themed potluck dinners and Shabbat dinners.